moneroexamples/private-testnet/README.md

 mkdir ~/testnet && cd ~/testnet
 ```

-For testnet network, I prefer to have fixed addresses for each wallet and no password.
+For the testnet network, I prefer to have fixed addresses for each wallet and no password.
 The reason is that it is much easier to work with such testnet wallets.

 Execute the following commands to create three wallets without password.